 Truck drivers are required to abide by seat belt laws as well.
 In Atlanta, trucks are prohibited on certain highways and roadways unless they are dropping off or picking up a shipment, or there is no other route.

 Unfortunately, even with increasingly strict laws, truck accidents still happen far too frequently.
-If you have been injured in a truck accident on one of Atlanta’s major roadways, contact The Embry Law Firm to learn more about your rights and possible options for compensation.
+If you have been injured in a truck accident on one of Atlanta’s major roadways, contact Embry Law Truck Accidents to learn more about your rights and possible options for compensation.

 To put the deadly nature of truck accidents into perspective, let’s also review some alarming nationwide statistics.